lenskit/mooc.lenskit.org/content/index.md

 ---
-title: LensKit for Teaching
+title: Welcome
 ---

-# LensKit for Teaching
+# LensKit for Learning

-This page documents using LensKit in a classroom environment.
+This site collects documentation for using LensKit with the *Recommender Systems* specialization on Coursera.

 - [Setting up the environment](setup.html)
 - [Assignment Tips](tips.html)